Fudmottin/hashtest/README.md

 # hashtest
-For measuring how many SHA256 hashes can be calculated per second
+For measuring how many SHA256 hashes can be calculated per second in single thread.

 Create a CLI Swift project.
 Add main.swift.
 Build.